South Carolina General Assembly

 (B)(1) Beginning January 1, 2027, a healthcare facility that requests payment from a patient after providing a healthcare service or related supply to the patient shall:

-(b) provide to the patient a copy of the written itemized bill of the alleged remittance sought for services and supplies provided to the patient during the patent's visit to the healthcare facility.
+(b) provide to the patient a copy of the written itemized bill upon request of the alleged remittance sought for services and supplies provided to the patient during the patient's visit to the healthcare facility.

 (b) A patient may waive the right to receive an itemized bill electronically or in writing.
 An initial waiver of the right to an itemized bill does not prevent the patient from later receiving an itemized bill upon request.
 The healthcare facility must notify the patient of their right to later request an itemized bill even if the patient initially waived their right to receive an itemized bill.